JulienD/vagrant-ansible-server-playbooks/README.md

 ## Customize the installation

 Ansible tags are used to manage and group sets of actions.
-This mean you can choose to add specific actions in addition to the default provisionning your Vagrantfile.
+This mean you can choose to add specific actions in addition to the default provisioning your Vagrantfile.

     config.vm.provision "ansible" do |ansible|
       ansible.playbook = "provisioning/playbook.yml"